andrefaraujo/videosearch/README.md

 Usually, the Hessian-Affine (HA) detector provides better retrieval performance, compared to the SIFT detector.
 In this section, we walk through an example using the HA detector (for the frame-based pipeline, but shot/scene-based results can also be obtained in a straightforward manner).

-We'll use the HA detector from INRIA; the detector can be found [here](http://lear.inrialpes.fr/~jegou/data.php) -- download the program named "compute_descriptors_linux64" or "compute_descriptors_mac", depending on your platform.
+We'll use the HA detector from INRIA; the detector can be found [here](http://lear.inrialpes.fr/~jegou/data.php) -- download the program named `compute_descriptors_linux64` or `compute_descriptors_mac`, depending on your platform.
-Place the downloaded file under "indexer/local_descriptors".
+Place the downloaded file under `indexer/local_descriptors`.
 Also, make sure netpbm is installed (see instructions [here](http://netpbm.sourceforge.net/getting_netpbm.php)).

 **Step 1**: Extract HesAff+SIFT descriptors for the test example.